r4iju/lexidraw/README.md

 # An Excalidraw Demo App

-This is a wrapper around Excalidraw, providing persistance and sharing.
+This is a wrapper around Excalidraw, providing persistance and sharing capabilities.
+The Web-RTC based collaboration feature is currently not reliable.

 ## Getting started